microbiome/OMA/01-introduction.md

 various file formats.
 You can import such external data files as a (Tree)SummarizedExperiment object but the details depend on the file format.
 Here, we provide examples for common formats.

-A specific import function is provided for QIIME2 files (see `help(mia::loadFromQIIME2)`).

-TODO: link to Mothur and other importers.

 **CSV data tables** can be imported with the standard R functions, then converted to the desired format.
 For detailed examples, you can